Skip to main content

 Related Educational Resources

-If Percocet® use is creating problems in your life, help is available.
-Treatment can reduce cravings, ease withdrawal, and address the underlying causes of substance use.
-The Heights Treatment Center offers several evidence-based programs that support long-term recovery.
+If Percocet® use is creating problems in your life—or if you are worried about a loved one—support is available.
+Treatment can help with withdrawal management planning, cravings, and the underlying drivers of substance use.

 Sources